 Government agencies may also make it mandatory for citizens to register in a facial recognition database.
 In cases where someone is suspected of foul play and goes on the run, it would be easy for law enforcement officers to locate and apprehend them.

-What are the Other Uses of Facial Recognition?
+What are the Other Uses of the Technology?

 This technology has various applications that include but are not limited to the following: